U.S. flag An official website of the United States government

 To keep pace with an evolving marketplace, the FDA must be equipped to meet both present and future challenges.
 These include reviewing an increasing number of submissions from industry and other stakeholders to assess the safety of chemicals added to food or that come into contact with food, which have increased in complexity.

 We are identifying internal processes that we can build on and strengthen to prioritize our work on activities that have the greatest public health impact for contaminants and the use of chemicals as food ingredients and substances that come into contact with food.
 For example, adopting new methods and tools will enhance our ability to make science-based decisions and initiate risk reviews when supported by current science.
-It is critical that we have access to all available data about chemicals, and the resources and tools to assess and integrate these data to sustain this high-priority program area.
+An essential aspect of this work is that we have access to all available data about chemicals in the food supply, and the resources and tools to assess and integrate these data to sustain this high-priority program area.

 Leveraging modern computational, analytical, toxicology and research methods and tools will further improve our oversight of chemicals in food.
 We are evaluating how to better incorporate modern methods and tools into our safety assessments to help us: